Choosing a Mohel

 An important decision new parents have to make is which Mohel they will use.
 Many parents will use the Mohel their family or friends have used, and some just want the Mohel with the biggest name.
 Whatever the case, here are a few points to take into account:

 Does the Mohel provide a Pre-Bris checkup?
 While there are many excellent Mohelim out there, some of them will not check the baby before the Bris.
 While in general a Mohel can establish in a quick phone conversation whether there are any issues with a baby, there can always be surprises.
 Also, some parents just want to be reassured that everything is OK, and some just want to get to know the Mohel a bit first.

 Does the Mohel provide Post-Bris aftercare?
 Every Mohel bandages differently, and some tell the parents to remove the bandage themselves the day after the Bris.
 While some parents are fine with this, others don't want to touch the area at all and are afraid to get involved in this aspect.
 Others just want the Mohel to tell them that it looks great and is healing nicely.

-Does the Mohel speak English?
-This may seem obvious, but frequently a new father will call a Mohel who doesn't speak English, and aside from other communication issues, frequently the mother is uncomfortable speaking to the Mohel at all, and she is left alone throughout the process.
+(This one is for Israel: Does the Mohel speak English?
+This may seem obvious, but frequently a new father will call a Mohel who doesn't speak English, and aside from other communication issues, frequently the mother is uncomfortable speaking to the Mohel at all, and she is left alone throughout the process.)